-Achilles tendonitis is a common injury associated with the presence of inflammation and scar tissue of the largest tendon in the body.
+Achilles tendonitis is a common injury associated with the presence of inflammation and scar tissue in the largest tendon in the body.
 The Achilles tendon is located above the ankle in the back of the lower leg.
-It connects the large calf muscles (Gastrocnemius and Soleus) to the heel bone (calcaneus).
-Its main function is to transfer power to the ankle during the push off phase of the gait cycle while both walking and running.
+It connects the large calf muscles (gastrocnemius and soleus) to the heel bone (calcaneus).
+Its main function is to transfer power to the ankle during the push-off phase of the gait cycle while either walking and running.

-Achilles tendonitis can be either acute, meaning occurring over a period of a few days, or chronic, which occurs over a longer period of time.
+Achilles tendonitis is either of an acute variety, occurring over only a few days, or chronic, spanning a longer period of time.

-Expanding on what was stated earlier, it’s important to understand that the two muscle of the “calf” merge together to form the Achilles tendon before it anchors or inserts into the calcaneus bone.
-The Gastrocnemius in the larger and more superficial muscle and it originates above the knee.
-The Soleus is the deeper and shorter muscle that does not cross over the knee joint.
+The calf muscles described above merge together to form the Achilles tendon before it anchors or inserts into the calcaneus.
+The gastrocnemius is the larger and more superficial muscle, originating above the knee.
+Conversely, the deeper, shorter soleus does not cross over the knee joint.

 Signs & Symptoms of Achilles Tendon Pain

-- With milder cases of Achilles heel pain, the localized pain in the Achilles at the beginning of exercise will decreases as the athlete warms-up.
+- With milder cases of Achilles heel pain, localized pain that presents at the onset of exercise will decrease as the athlete warms up.

 - Symptoms such as pain, stiffness and calf weakness typically decrease with rest.

-- Tenderness noted anywhere along the tendon with palpation and with activities.
+- Tenderness may be noted anywhere along the tendon with palpation and during activities.

-- Prolonged period of inactivity such as in the mornings or after sitting for a long period of time will result in significant Achilles tendon pain and stiffness.
+- Prolonged periods of inactivity such as in the morning or after sitting for a long span of time can result in significant Achilles tendon pain and stiffness.

 - Palpable knots or lumps in the Achilles tendon are common.

-- Tendon “squeaking” can often be felt with ankle motion.
+- Tendon “squeaking” is sometimes experienced with ankle motion.

-- When performing a one-legged toe raise with the knee completely straight, pain in the tendon, weakness in the calf and limited range of motion in the ankle is demonstrated.
+- Performing a one-legged toe raise with a completely straight knee may summon pain in the tendon, weakness in the calf and a limited range of motion in the ankle.

 - Swelling or thickening within the tendinous sheath is common.